-While this week’s weather isn’t screaming “Summer!” that hasn’t stopped people from kayaking the Chetco River and dipping their feet in the ocean, and likely won’t dissuade some from using the Brookings Municipal Pool when it opens for public swimming on Saturday.
+While this week’s weather isn’t screaming “Summer!” that hasn’t stopped people from kayaking the Chetco River and dipping their feet in the ocean, and likely won’t dissuade some from using the Brookings Municipal Pool when it opens on Saturday.

-Soon, sunnier, warmer days will prevail and people will be flocking to local rivers and beaches.
-For many Memorial Day weekend was the unofficial beginning of summer and the water is calling but, please, be cautious.
+Soon, sunnier days will prevail (hopefully) and people will be flocking to local rivers and beaches.
+Memorial Day weekend was the unofficial beginning of summer and the water is calling but, please, be cautious.

 Every summer people have drowned in Oregon’s rivers and ocean.
-Several years ago, three kayakers died on the Rogue River.
+Two years ago, three kayakers died on the Rogue River.
 In June the same year, a 6-year-old boy drowned on the Chetco River near Loeb State Park.
 In 2008, a young girl nearly drowned at the Brookings city pool.
-Earlier this month a woman died while paddle boarding on the Chetco.

 Here are some basic safety tips, courtesy of local and state authorities.